A thermal-kinetic subgrid model for supernova feedback in simulations of galaxy formation: Introduction

 The delayed cooling and hydrodynamical decoupling methods have the drawback that they result in artefacts that become more prominent at higher resolution, when the ISM is better resolved.
 In the kinetic models with hydrodynamical decoupling, these artefacts may include insufficient turbulence of the gas in the ISM and the absence of emerging SN superbubbles -- both of which are direct consequences of the SN energy freely leaving the galaxy in the (decoupled) outflowing gas, without interacting with the ISM where it has been deposited.
 The thermal models strengthened by delayed cooling produce an excessive amount of dense gas that has short cooling times but which is (by construction) not allowed to cool.

 One of the possible ways to strengthen SN feedback without directly suppressing the ability of gas elements to interact and cool immediately after the feedback, is to inject the SN energy stochastically: in larger amounts per SN event but with a lower frequency in time.
 The energy in this approach can be deposited either in thermal form via heating gas to high temperatures ($T\sim 10^{7.5}$ K) (\citealt{2012MNRAS.426..140D}, henceforth \citetalias{2012MNRAS.426..140D}) or in kinetic form via kicking gas elements with high kick velocities ($\Delta v_{\rm kick} \sim 10^3$ km s$^{-1}$) (e.g. \citealt{DallaVecchiaSchaye2008}, henceforth \citetalias{DallaVecchiaSchaye2008}).
-By using wind temperatures and velocities that are similarly high as in SN (super)bubbles, excessive thermal losses are avoided and it becomes possible to regulate galaxy star formation and generate galactic winds with wind mass loading factors similar to observations \citep[e.g.][]{2020MNRAS.494.3971M}.
+By using such temperatures and velocities, which are similarly high as in SN (super)bubbles, excessive thermal losses are avoided and it becomes possible to regulate galaxy star formation and generate galactic winds with wind mass loading factors similar to observations \citep[e.g.][]{2020MNRAS.494.3971M}.

 A disadvantage of the stochastic models with high energies per SN energy injection (corresponding to $\Delta T\gtrsim 10^{7.5}$ K) is that the number of SN energy injections per star particle becomes small, so in galaxies made up of a modest number of star particles SN feedback may be undersampled.
 Furthermore, with such high energies per SN event, SN feedback will tend to regulate the galaxy star formation rate (SFR) mostly through ejecting gas from the ISM, whereas in reality SNe are also expected to inhibit star formation by increasing turbulence in the ISM \citep[e.g.][]{2006ApJ...653.1266J, 2011ApJ...731...41O}.
+In other words, the turbulence in the ISM gas generated by the \citetalias{2012MNRAS.426..140D} stochastic feedback might be too weak and/or too local.
 A solution to these shortcomings within the \citetalias{2012MNRAS.426..140D}-like models' framework can be to extend the original model by combining large and rare thermal energy injections with low and frequent energy input in kinetic form\footnote{Low-energy injections ($\Delta T\lesssim 10^{6}$ K) can only be distributed in kinetic form, as opposed to thermal form, because of the strong radiative cooling at such low $\Delta T$.}.